Met Safer Schools officer pleads guilty to child sex offences

 'Sickening' exploitation

-A spokesperson for the Met said investigators found a number of indecent images when they seized PC Chehab's digital devices, and he was arrested for further offences and suspended from duty in October 2021.
+A spokesperson for the Met said investigators found a number of indecent images when they seized his digital devices, and he was arrested for further offences and suspended from duty in October 2021.

-When police analysed his devices, they also found messages between PC Chehab and a 14-year-old girl engaging in sexual communication.
+When police analysed his devices, they also found messages between Chehab and a 14-year-old girl engaging in sexual communication.

 The teenager later provided evidence to police that they had entered into a sexual relationship in 2019, when she was 14.

-Det Ch Supt Caroline Haines, policing lead for Enfield, said PC Chehab's offences were "sickening" and he "exploited" the young girls "for his own sexual gratification".
+Det Ch Supt Caroline Haines, policing lead for Enfield, said Chehab's offences were "sickening" and he "exploited" the young girls "for his own sexual gratification".

 "Once the initial allegations against PC Chehab were made, he was immediately removed from his role while the investigation took place," she said.